platformsh/platformsh-docs/glossary.rst

     The act of combining one environment's or branch's code with another.

   Parent
     :term:`Platform.sh` provides an organized hierarchy for your :term:`Git` branches.
 Each :term:`environment` has a :term:`parent` and can have multiple children.
-You can :term:`merge` code to a parent :term:`environment`, and :term:`synchronize` code and/or data to any child :term:`environment`.
+You can :term:`merge` code to a parent :term:`environment`, and synchronize code and/or data to any child :term:`environment`.

   Platform
   Platform.sh